toolstack/feature-status-check/readme.txt

 == Description ==

-Plugin status can be a hard thing to manage in your WordPress installation, sometimes plugins get abondoned, or closed for security reasons and you have no way of knowing without visiting the plugin page.
+Plugin status can be a hard thing to manage in your WordPress installation, sometimes plugins get abandoned, or closed for security reasons and you have no way of knowing without visiting the plugin page.

 Plugin Status Check gives you a unified dashboard to view the status of all your installed plugins, and highlights those that might have issues.